 Neti Neti and Rothko

 I first sat in a room full of Rothkos at MoMA in late 2006 or early 2007.
-I had come to New York to visit my family that was residing there at the time and ended up in that room full of giant rectangles of color somehow.
+I had come to New York with my family and somehow ended up in that room full of giant rectangles of color.
 I had no idea what I was looking at or who Mark Rothko was at the time.
-I just sat there for what felt like eternity, staring at life-size fields of color that evoked a strong feeling, drawing me in for reasons I could not name.
+I sat there for what felt like eternity, staring at life-size fields of color that evoked a strong feeling, drawing me in for reasons I could not name.
 I just know it mattered because I have never stopped chasing that feeling since.

 Rothko

 About 20 years later I read Rothko’s biography and found a pattern I was not expecting.
 An immigrant arrives in America obsessed with knowledge.
 He studies philosophy and literature and mythology.
 He finds himself faced with Nietzsche’s The Birth of Tragedy and it rewires him so completely that he stops painting temporarily to go deeper into mythology and psychoanalysis.
-He becomes consumed by Greek tragedy and the tension between barbaric violence and civilized passivity.
-He paints works named after mythological figures for a while and then stops naming them altogether, going with numbers only.
+He becomes consumed by Greek tragedy and the tension between violence and passivity.
+His works are named after mythological figures for a while and then stripped of naming altogether, going only with numbers instead.

 He starts calling himself a mythmaker.
 He accepts a commission to decorate the Four Seasons in New York for wealthy diners, then grows disgusted at the idea, refunds the money, and gives the paintings to museums instead.
 His health deteriorates and his marriage collapses.
 His last paintings are black rectangles over gray rectangles.
 The same day his murals arrive in London for display at the Tate, his assistant finds him dead on the kitchen floor.
 He was 66 and left no note.